 Pieter van der Zaag is professor of integrated water resources management at the UNESCO-IHE Institute for Water Education in Delft, The Netherlands, and also holds a professorship at Delft University of Technology.
-He chairs the Water Management Group, and is also Head of the Department of Integrated Water Systems and Governance.
+He chairs the Water Management Group.

-Pieter has worked long-term in developing countries from 1982 to 2003.
-He has conducted research in the field of water resources, focusing on the dynamic relationship between biophysical and social processes.
-He has special interests in agricultural water management, water allocation issues in catchment areas and in the management of transboundary river basins, topics on which he has published widely.
+Pieter has worked in Africa and Mexico from 1982 to 2003.
+He has special interests in agricultural water management, water allocation issues in catchment areas and in the management of transboundary river basins, on which he has published widely.
+Pieter is fascinated by the dynamic relationship between biophysical and social processes when managing water, and in understanding patterns of cooperation over water.

-He is also an expert in curriculum development for water resources management.
-Pieter has been actively involved in several interdisciplinary research and capacity building projects in Brazil, Ethiopia, Ghana, Mexico, India, Mozambique, Peru, Senegal, South Africa, Sudan, Tanzania, Uganda, Vietnam and Zimbabwe.
+Pieter has a track record of formulating and guiding major interdisciplinary research and capacity building projects, including in Ethiopia, Ghana, India, Kenya, Mexico, Mozambique, Senegal, South Africa, Sudan, Tanzania, Vietnam and Zimbabwe.

-He is member of the governing board of WaterNet in Southern Africa, associate editor of the Water Policy journal, and member of the editorial board of the journal Hydrology and Earth System Sciences.
+He is member of the governing board of WaterNet in Southern Africa, associate editor of Water Policy, member of the editorial board of Hydrology and Earth System Sciences and chairs the Netherlands National IHP Committee.

 Pieter van der Zaag studied irrigation at Wageningen Agricultural University, The Netherlands.
 From 1987 to 1989 he was based in Mexico.
 He received his PhD degree in 1992.
 From 1993 he coordinated a joint research programme between the University of Zimbabwe and Wageningen Agricultural University.